suzanamelo-m/suzanamelo/content/posts/turning-48/index.md

 ✨ Started volunteering at [ReDi School of Digital Integration](https://www.redi-school.org/redi-school-malmo), teaching digital skills to immigrants and refugees in Malmö.

-✨ Joined [Women In Tech Sweden](https://womenintech.se/) as a Social Media Specialist volunteer, where I was featured as a Member Highlight this March.
+✨ Joined [Women In Tech Sweden](https://womenintech.se/) as a Social Media Specialist volunteer, where I was featured as a [Member Highlight](https://womenintech.se/news/member-highlight-suzana-melo/) this March.

 ✨ Was accepted into the All Builders Welcome program, which not only took me to AWS re:Invent in Las Vegas but also gave me the chance to organize a Women in Tech bus trip and co-host a Women in Tech meetup alongside one of my biggest inspirations, AWS Hero Linda Mohamed.
 Plus, I received an AWS EMEA Award!

 ✨ Delivered talks in Gothenburg, Malmö, Vienna, and Berlin, and soon, I’ll be running a Women in Tech workshop in Milan on April 2nd (thanks Monica Colangelo 🥰).

-✨ Partnered with three incredible women - Martina Della Corte , Jagoda Cubrilo 💻 and Caroline Cah - to launch the [AWS Women’s User Group Sweden](https://www.meetup.com/aws-womens-user-group-sweden/), and I’ll be giving my first talk in Stockholm soon, thanks to this fantastic initiative!
+✨ Partnered with three incredible women - Martina Della Corte , Jagoda Cubrilo and Caroline Cah - to launch the [AWS Women’s User Group Sweden](https://www.meetup.com/aws-womens-user-group-sweden/), and I’ll be giving my first talk in Stockholm soon, thanks to this fantastic initiative!

 And that’s just scratching the surface!
 There are so many other moments I could share, but let’s keep it short.